parrotassassin15/ConfigFiles/awesome/net_widget/README.md

+# discaimer ( these belone to someone else i am just using them in my config )

 # Network Widgets
 If you use `netctl` or another network manager which doesn't provide any good tray icon or if you want something more native than `nm-applet`, this is for you.